Kaiconure/XIChat/readme.md

 Matching messages are sent to a custom web service, which handles message normalization/de-duplication, and multicasting.

 - **Normalization** - This breaks the message down into a basic representation, independent of variables such as time zone and linkshell slot.
 This offers several advantages, including the ability to "de-dupe" messages.
 It's what allows you to crowdsource messages across any number of players in your linkshells to ensure zero downtime. *Note: De-duplication does not currently handle distinguishing between language filtered and non-language filtered messages.
 For this reason, I recommend turning off language filters for anyone running the addon with an API key.*
 - **Multicasting** - The XIChat service will take any matching message sent with your API key, and re-broadcast it to all configured destinations.
-This means your Discord or Slack access tokens are **never** sent to anyone in your LS; it's configured once on your account, and XIChat's own API keys handle the rest.
+This means your Discord or Slack access tokens are **never** sent to anyone in your LS; it's configured one time on your account, and XIChat's own API keys handle the rest.

-**API keys should be treated like passwords.** Keep them save
+**API keys should be treated like passwords.** Keep them safe.

 ## FAQs